 Why Do Newborns Require Burping?

+Before we get into details like how to burp a baby or techniques to burp a newborn, let us first understand why newborns require burping.
 Babies don't always swallow air while feeding.
 This usually happens when they are hungry and try to gulp the milk faster.
 The milk flow in the case of bottle-fed babies is faster; thus, bottle-fed babies tend to swallow more air while feeding.

+Even newborn babies who have not yet learned to latch correctly might gulp air and have gas and colic pains.
 Burping can help babies release the trapped air they swallowed during feed time and reduce the chances of gas and colic pain.
-This is the main reason doctors and parents advise burping a newborn after breastfeeding or even bottle feeding.
+This is why doctors and parents advise burping a newborn after breastfeeding or even bottle feeding.

 When To Burp Your Newborn?

+Although burping is often associated with avoiding gas and colic pain, the American Academy of Paediatrics (AAP) recommends that a baby still on a milk diet should be burped regularly, even if they do not show any sign of discomfort or gas.
 For fussy babies and babies who experience gas more often, it is advised to burp them even between feeds.
 For example, while changing the breast or middle of the bottle, give them a break and burp them to release any gas they might have swallowed.

-- Over your shoulder – This is the most natural position and works best for you if you wonder how to burp a sleeping newborn.
+1 ▪ Over your shoulder – This is the most natural position and works best for you if you wonder how to burp a sleeping newborn.
 First, place your baby's help on your shoulder and your arm firmly under their bum.
 Then, gently pat and rub the back of your baby using the other hand till they burp.

-The method you choose to use most often will depend on what helps your baby burp easier and comfortably.How often to burp a baby?
+The method you choose most often will depend on what helps your baby burp easier and more comfortably.

 How often to burp your newborn baby will depend on how frequently your baby feeds.

-Although there is nothing to worry about if the baby does not burp, at times, there might be a bit of air trapped that can later cause colic pain or gas for your baby, thus try the following if your baby has not burped after a feed.
+Burps are the air that babies swallow while breastfeeding or feeding on a bottle.
+Thus, the baby doesn't need to always burp after a feed.
+Also, if your baby has not swallowed any air, it might not burp.
+Although there is nothing to worry about if the baby doesn't burp, at times, there might be a bit of air trapped that can later cause colic pain or gas for your baby; thus, try the following if your baby hit takes as not burped after a feed.

-When To Stop Burping Your Baby?
+When To Stop Burping A Baby?

-Are you wondering how long to burp a newborn?
+Are you wondering how long it takes to burp a newborn?
 Well, there is no specific age at which you need to stop burping your baby.
 However, as babies grow, start to sit, and start on solid foods, the need to burp them reduces over time.